AutiHero: Engaging Parents in Creating Personalized, Multi-path Social Narratives for Autistic Children: Introduction

 The key contributions of this work are as follows:

-\begin{enumerate}[leftmargin=*, itemsep=4pt, topsep=2pt] \item Findings from a formative study with ten autism experts, which revealed key considerations for AI-based social narrative tools, including personalization to children's interests and contexts as well as practical feasibility for parent use at home. \item The design and implementation of \sysname{}\footnote{The source code of \sysname{} will be publicly available soon.}, a generative AI-based social narrative system that helps parents create personalized stories that reflect children's interests and target behaviors. \item Empirical findings from a two-week deployment study involving 16 parent–child dyads, demonstrating that using \sysname{} enables parents to deliver guidance in a more nuanced and positive manner, while promoting children’s active participation and positive behavior change. \item Implications for designing AI-based social narrative technologies that support parental guidance and reflection for fostering effective social communication for autistic children. \end{enumerate}
+\begin{enumerate}[leftmargin=*, itemsep=2pt, topsep=2pt] \item The design and implementation of \sysname{}, a GenAI-based system that supports parents to create personalized social narratives for their autistic children, using a multi-path narrative structure and a context-grounded text/image generation pipeline, and post-hoc review and editing. \item Empirical findings from a two-week deployment study involving 16 parent–child dyads, demonstrating how AI-generated social narratives can support parents in responding to everyday situations with their autistic children. \item Implications for designing GenAI-based social narrative technologies that support parental guidance and reflection for fostering effective social communication for autistic children. \end{enumerate}